bbauska/JS-svg/README.md

 });
 </pre>

-For the second line, we'll do much the same, except this time we'll stretch the lineLength a little, shift the hue in the opposite direction, and also reduce its opacity.
+<p>For the second line, we'll do much the same, except this time we'll
+stretch the lineLength a little, shift the hue in the opposite direction, and also reduce its opacity.</p>

 <pre>
 let l2 = lines.create('line').set({